Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airport: Great Harbour Cay Airport.

-Main points of interest on The Berry Islands: Joe Lee Championship Golf Course, Great Harbor Cay, Stingray City, Chub Cay, Great Stirrup Cay Lighthouse, Coco Cay, Great Harbor Cay Art Shack, Hoffman Cay Blue Hole, Sugar Beach.
+Main points of interest on The Berry Islands: Joe Lee Championship Golf Course, Great Harbour Cay, Stingray City, Chub Cay, Great Stirrup Cay Lighthouse, Coco Cay, Great Harbour Cay Art Shack, Hoffman Cay Blue Hole, Sugar Beach.

 Crooked Island and Acklin Island